Professorial Inaugural Lectures

 Kodachrome Travels: how colour changed the way we see the world

-This event, held on 7 March was presented by Professor Jeffrey Geiger from Department of
+This lecture, held on 7 March was presented by Professor Jeffrey Geiger from Department of

 Literature, Film, and Theatre Studies.

 Professor Gianluigi Vernasca from the Department of Economics gave his Professorial Inaugural Lecture on 1 February.

 - Professor Peter Fussey, Department of Sociology: Surveillance, Security and the City.

 - Professor Nick Allum, Department of Sociology: What People know about Science and why it matters.